 Void check service fees

-Check that has not been returned to Bill.com
+Check that has been lost in the mail

-There will be a $25.00 service fee to issue a stop payment on an uncleared check
+There will be a $25.00 service fee to issue a stop payment on an uncleared lost check

-- Higher fee for higher risk because check has not been returned to us and we have to take steps to ensure the check isn’t cashed
+- Higher fee for higher risk because check has not been returned to us by USPS and we have to take steps to ensure the check isn’t cashed

 There will be a $3 service fee to void and reissue a check returned to Bill.com by the USPS

 - Lower fee for lower risk because the check has been returned to us and we can destroy it, no chance of it being cashed

 Fees do not apply to:

 - Check voids requests that are not processed

 - Void & credit: USPS-returned checks that will be voided and funds credited back to the account